Mpox (formerly known as Monkeypox)

-Household and/or sexual contacts of those identified for PrEP eligibility in parts (a) and (b) above AND are moderately to severely immunocompromised or pregnant may be at higher risk for severe illness from a monkeypox infection may be considered for PrEP and should contact their healthcare provider (or their local public health unit) for more information.
+Household and/or sexual contacts of those identified for PrEP eligibility in parts (a) and (b) above AND who are moderately to severely immunocompromised or pregnant may be at higher risk for severe illness from an mpox infection.
+These individuals may be considered for PrEP and should contact their healthcare provider (or their local public health unit) for more information.

 The EOHU is offering pre-exposure vaccinations by appointment only.
 Please call the EOHU at 613-933-1375 or 1-800-267-7120 to book.

-What do I do if I think I have monkeypox?
+What do I do if I think I have mpox?

-If you think you may have monkeypox, contact the EOHU or your health care provider, and self-isolate and stay home, except to seek medical treatment or testing.
+If you think you may have mpox, contact the EOHU or your health care provider, and self-isolate and stay home, except to seek medical treatment or testing.

-To be assessed and tested for monkeypox, please visit your local emergency room, as the EOHU does not provide testing or diagnosis for monkeypox.
+To be assessed and tested for mpox, please visit your local emergency room, as the EOHU does not provide testing or diagnosis for mpox.
 If you test positive, you should contact your health care provider and/or the EOHU with the results of your test.

-While the COVID-19 pandemic is ongoing, news of monkeypox outbreaks and increasing cases may seem alarming.
-However, much more is known about monkeypox than COVID-19, and vaccinations and treatments are available.
-There is currently a low risk of getting monkeypox out in public settings.
+While the COVID-19 pandemic is ongoing, news of mpox outbreaks and increasing cases may seem alarming.
+However, much more is known about mpox than COVID-19, and vaccinations and treatments are available.
+There is currently a low risk of getting mpox out in public settings.